jlperla/web-academic/content/publication/product-awareness/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: 'A Model of Product Awareness and Industry Life Cycles'
+title: 'A Theory of Dynamic Product Awareness and Targeted Advertising'
 subtitle: ''
 summary: "Rapid technological advances in advertising have enabled firms to better target those consumers most likely to buy their products.
-While more efficient than traditional methods, targeted advertising may significantly limit product market competition.
-We propose a model of demand as a network, where heterogenous consumers dynamically become “aware” of differentiated products, expanding their choice sets and improving on their possible matches thanks to advertising."
+We develop a novel framework of demand as a network, where heterogenous consumers dynamically become ``aware'' of differentiated products, expanding their choice sets and improving on their possible matches thanks to advertising."
 authors:
 - Laurent Cavenaile
 - Murat Alp Celik
 - Jesse Perla
 - Pau Roldan-Blanco
 categories: []
-date: '2023-03-30'
+date: '2023-08-12'
-lastmod: 2023-03-30T06:20:03-07:00
+lastmod: 2023-08-12T06:20:03-07:00
 featured: true
 draft: false